Computer-Society-ITBA/hackitba-new-webpage/README.md

-# HackITBA 2026 - Event Management Platform
+# HackITBA 2026

-A production-ready event management platform built with Next.js 16, TypeScript, Tailwind CSS, and Firebase.
+An event management platform built with Next.js 16, TypeScript, Tailwind CSS, and Firebase.

 ## Features